publiccodenet/about/activities/tool-management/mailing lists.md

 * Mailing list archives

 Our intention is to keep all data, unless someone specifically requests their data be removed.
 Our mailing lists archives are [here](https://lists.publiccode.net/hyperkitty/hyperkitty/).
+HyperKitty is the archiver project for the Mailman 3 suite, allowing users to browse mailing lists, start new threads and reply to existing threads, mark messages as favorite, search archives, and so on.